diefenbach/django-lfs/docs/user/concepts/portlets.rst

 .. note::

-    :term:`Top-Level-Kategorien` have level 1, their sub categories have Level 2, etc.
+    :term:`top level categories` have level 1, their sub categories have Level 2, etc.